hpi-swa-teaching/InteractiveProfilingTool/README.md

 ## Remarks

 1. A relevance threshold is employed to hide method calls with an insignificant runtime.
 The value is hardcoded in such a way that method calls with less than 1% relative runtime are excluded from the result tree.
-If you want to change the threshhold, you can do so in `IPTMessageTallyWrapper >> callRelevancePercentage`.
+If you want to change the threshhold, you can do so by changing the return value of `IPTMessageTallyWrapper >> callRelevancePercentage`.

-2. Moreover, the spy-on functionality that allows profiling of individual methods is not yet implemented.
+2. Moreover, the spy-on functionality that allows profiling of individual methods is not yet fully implemented.
 If you know what you are doing, you can make a hacky solution like:
 ```smalltalk
 tally := MessageTally new.
 tally spyEvery: (MessageTally defaultPollPeriod) on: ["put your code here"].
 IPTReport openReportFor: tally
 ```

-3. Using the `GC Stats` you can access the pictured stats for the profiled period:
+3. Using the `GC Stats` you can view garbage collection stats for the profiled period:

 ![GS Stats](./img/GC_Stats_Screenshot.png)